awsdocs/amazon-transcribe-developer-guide/doc_source/streaming-setting-up.md

 The following diagram shows the components that make up a message and a header\.
 There are multiple headers per message\.

-![\[The components of a message and a header for a streaming transcription.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/frame-diagram-frame-overview.png)![\[The components of a message and a header for a streaming transcription.\]](http://docs.aws.amazon.com/transcribe/latest/dg/)
+![\[A schematic of the components of a message and a header for a streaming transcription.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/frame-diagram-frame-overview.png)![\[A schematic of the components of a message and a header for a streaming transcription.\]](http://docs.aws.amazon.com/transcribe/latest/dg/)

 Each message contains the following components:
 + **Prelude**: Consists of two, 4\-byte fields, for a fixed total of 8 bytes\.